BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/ado-net.md

 ### Setup procedure

-* Install the DDEX extension `BlackbirdSql.VisualStudio.Ddex.vsix`. </br>*We're still under development so install the debug version located in the output folder `BlackbirdSql.VisualStudio.Ddex\bin\Debug`.*
+* Install the DDEX extension `BlackbirdSql.VisualStudio.Ddex.vsix`. </br>*We're still under development so install the debug version located in the output folder `BlackbirdSql.VisualStudio.Ddex\bin\Debug`.
+* Add a reference to the `BlackbirdSql.Data.DslClient.dll` assembly located in the output folder `BlackbirdSql.VisualStudio.Ddex\bin\Debug`.
 * Create a dataset throught the xsd wizard or an entity data model through the edmx wizard.
 <p style="font-size:1.1em;margin-bottom:-8px">For an xsd dataset:</p>